-Secondary Trauma stress is the emotional stress that results when an individual hears about or witnesses traumatic experiences of another.
+Secondary Trauma is the emotional distress that happens when we hear about or witness another person’s traumatic experience.

 Although often minimized in curricula or by organizations, Secondary Trauma is VERY COMMON and a major cause of BURNOUT, but also something from which we can recover and which is preventible .

 Board Certified Integrative Medicine-Family Medicine physician and THEN Co-Founder, Dr. Audrey Stillerman discusses:

 - Why is the incidence of Secondary Trauma on the rise?

 - What can be done to prevent or recover?

 - The paramount importance of Reflective Practice, Mentoring, and Self-Care

 Kuehan BM.
 Trauma-Informed Care may ease patient fear, clinician burnout.
 JAMA Network Online, January 2020.

 Organizational Assessment: Secondary Traumatic Stress Informed Organizational Assessment (STSI-OA).
 University of Kentucky Center on Trauma in Children. www.uky.edu/CTAC/